treycool23/randomloot/README.md

 Holding Control (command on a mac) while hovering over tools will give you a description of every trait currently applied to the tool.
 ![tools with control information](https://raw.githubusercontent.com/TheMarstonConnell/randomloot/main/.github/assets/expanded_info.png)

+### Trait Addition/Subtraction Template
+Trait Addition/Subtraction Templates are items that allow you to add and remove traits from your tools.
+To do this, place either an addition template or subtraction template inside a Smithing Table, to add or remove a trait.
+Then place in your tool and the corresponding item listed in the [Modifiers](Modifiers.md) list.
+Then You can preview what will happen to your tool.

+You can find Trait Addition Templates in dungeon chests similarly to loot cases.
+To get Subtraction Templates, right click with an addition template in your hand.
+They can be swapped back and forth as many times as you'd like but once you use them they're gone.

 #### Tool Modifiers
 For a complete list of modifiers check out the [modifier list](https://github.com/TheMarstonConnell/randomloot/blob/main/MODIFIERS.md).